 Clay City in Powell County, Kentucky — The American South (East South Central)

-Erected 1998 by Kentucky Historical Society-Kentucky Department of Highways.
-(Marker Number 2015.)
+Erected by Kentucky Department of Highways.
+(Marker Number 132.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 421 times since then and 35 times this year.
-Photos: 1, 2, 3. submitted on May 20, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 9, 2021.
+It was originally submitted on February 5, 2021, by Frank Profitt of Georgetown, Kentucky.
+This page has been viewed 36 times since then.
+Photos: 1, 2, 3. submitted on February 5, 2021, by Frank Profitt of Georgetown, Kentucky. • Bill Pfingsten was the editor who published this page.